 Most "art papers" marketed to today's artists are manufactured on a moving screen or rotating screen-covered drum (a Fourdrinier or cylinder machine) and transferred to a long continuous felt that wraps around hot drums to dry.
 The use of woven felts in their manufacture often creates repetitive marks on the paper's surface: i.e., the tooth and texture of each sheet is uniform and predictable.
 Renaissance papers possessed an endlessly diverse topography of random felt-hair marks from contact with coarse felts.
 Today's paper often has some degree of repetitive tooth structure - designed, one supposes, not to "get in the way" or "interfere" with the genius of an artist's mark.
-Yet artists thrive on adversity; a flawless, evenly textured paper presents little or no advantage to most artists.

 Leonardo da Vinci - The Head of the Virgin in Three-quarter View Facing Right, 1510-1513 Black chalk, charcoal, and red chalk, with some traces of white chalk (?); some remains of framing outline in pen and brown ink at upper right (not by Leonardo) on paper.
-Sheet: $8 \times 6 1/8$ in.
-(20.3 $\times 15.6$ cm) image courtesy the Metropolitan Museum of Art
+Sheet: $8 \times 6 \frac{1}{8}$ in.
+(20.3 x 15.6 cm) image courtesy the Metropolitan Museum of Art